Erik (footballer, born 2001)

 Erik Jorgens de Menezes (إريك يورغينس دي مينيزيس; born 18 February 2001), simply known as Erik, is a professional footballer who plays as left-back for UAE Pro League club Al Ain.
 Born in Brazil, he plays for the United Arab Emirates national team.

 Early life and career

-A product of SC Internacional youth system, the left-back did not receive many opportunities in the Colorado main team.
+A product of SC Internacional youth system, the left-back did not receive many opportunities in the main team.
 He only played two games in the professional team.
 In the 2020/21 season, still at 19 years old, the youngster transferred to Al Ain FC, where he became a regular starter.

+International career

+Erik is a Brazilian citizen who was granted an Emirati passport in September 2023, making him eligible to represent the United Arab Emirates national team through residency.
+He made his debut for the UAE in September 2025, starting in a friendly match against Syria.
+His first official appearance came in October 2025 during the 2026 FIFA World Cup qualifiers against Qatar, when he entered the match as a substitute in the 68th minute, permanently committing him to the UAE national team and making him ineligible to represent Brazil in the future.